-The HCV Program will continue to encourage all families to locate and obtain housing in communities of greater opportunity.
+The HCV Program will continue to encourage all families to locate and obtain housing in Areas of Opportunity.

-HC #5: Increase in Reside ent Mobility Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity 0 25 24 No
+HC #5: Increase in Resident Mobility Unit of Measurement Baseline Yearly Benchmark Outcome Benchmark Achieved?
+Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity 0 25 23 No

-HC #7: Households Assisted by Services that Increase Housing Choice Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Number of households receiving services aimed to increase housing choice 0 25 29 Yes
+HC #7: Households Assisted by Services that Increase Housing Choice Unit of Measurement Baseline Yearly Benchmark Outcome Benchmark Achieved?
+Number of households receiving services aimed to increase housing choice 0 25 23 No

-The outcome is a 12-month average of how many Mobility participants who leased up in 2015.
-Month-to-month the number of mobility families lease up has varied from as low as 20 to as high as 28 with 24 being the average.
+The outcome is a 12-month average of how many Mobility participants who leased up in 2016.
+Month-to-month the number of mobility families lease up has varied from as low as 21 to as high as 29 with 23 being the average.